Unusual Malaysian Drinks You Want To Try

 Bru Coffee comes in a few different varieties.

 It is famous for its blend of 70% Coffee and 30% Chicory.
-You can request either Nescafe or bru coffee made with fresh cow’s milk instead of condensed milk from Indian restaurants.
+You can request Nescafe or Bru coffee made with fresh cow’s milk instead of condensed milk from Indian restaurants.

 The beverage is milkier and far less sweet than the usual serving.